 I can say this with some knowledge and insight, as I am a MOLD MAKER by trade.
 Some type of locking collar would have worked much better.
 I know it would have cost more to manufacture, but what is the cost of an unhappy customer?
 I personally will not buy any more of your outdoor products, nor will I recommend them to any one.

 I would take it back back to Home Depot but I know they will not give me a refund.
-And it's a shame to.
+And it's a shame too.
 Ryobi USED to make such good products.
 But since the executives on the upper floors choose to outsource everything to CHINA, we consumers are left holding the junk in our hands.
 Don't they realize that we would gladly pay more for a product that actually works.

-I had a simalar situation with a line trimmer (weed wacker) After over 7 years of using a great Ryobi product it finally died. (craked head) So I replaced it with another RYOBI.
-(One I thought was the equivalent).
-I have news for you new and improved. does not always mean better.
+I had a similar situation with a line trimmer (weed wacker).
+After over 7 years of using a great Ryobi product it finally died (cracked head).
+So I replaced it with another RYOBI (one I thought was the equivalent).
+I have news for you new and improved does not always mean better.
 This one only lasted less that 2 years.
 WHAT HAPPENED??
 I tell you what happened, MADE IN CHINA, that's what happened.
 No more Ryobi products for me.

 I'm a home owner doing small work; trim baseboards, shelves.
-Instead of borrowing a friends mitre saw, I made the mistake of purchasing a Ryobi 12'' Compound Mitre Saw in Aug of 09.
+Instead of borrowing a friend's mitre saw, I made the mistake of purchasing a Ryobi 12'' Compound Mitre Saw in Aug of 09.
 I used it to cut some moulding and some baseboards.
 I noticed that after approx 15 cuts the blade would loosen.
-Everybody I talk to says "It shouldn't loosen it should tighten as you use it" Each time, I would disconnect it from the power, remove the blade guard, tighten the blade, replace the blade guard and plug it back in.
+Everybody I talk to says "It shouldn't loosen it should tighten as you use it".
+Each time, I would disconnect it from the power, remove the blade guard, tighten the blade, replace the blade guard and plug it back in.

-I contacted Home Depot and they suggested checking the grips on th blades to make sure they were assembled correctly and are gripping the blade, I did, they are.
+I contacted Home Depot and they suggested checking the grips on the blades to make sure they were assembled correctly and are gripping the blade - I did, they are.
 They then directed me to the Edmonton Ryobi Authorized service center.
-I did, left it with Can Tech Repair center, called after hearing nothing for two months, the guy tells me "yup" it's done, sitting here.
+I did, left it with Can Tech Repair center, called after hearing nothing for two months, the guy tells me "yup it's done, sitting here."
 I pick it up and he doesn't know what the mechanic fixed on it but it's fixed.
 I take it home and after 17 cuts it loosens again.
 I contact Home Depot to replace this piece of crap, they apologize and say it's outside the 30 day window for returns.

-I spend 20 minutes searching Ryobi's website for a customer service contact number (everything tries to direct you to email fields) finally find it (in a small font under parts) and contact Ryobi and speak to a sullen lifeless customer service agent who couldn't care less about my problems.
+I spend 20 minutes searching Ryobi's website for a customer service contact number (everything tries to direct you to email fields), finally find it (in a small font under parts) and contact Ryobi and speak to a sullen, lifeless customer service agent who couldn't care less about my problems.
 She tells me for a replacement it must go back to a service center to be checked.
 She tells me I have to ship it at my cost to Red Deer or Calgary, since THEY no longer have a service center in Edmonton (likely the guy got tired of fixing Ryobi power tools).
 Lucky me.
 I've spent more time hauling this piece of crap around than cutting things with it.

 UNCASVILLE, CONNECTICUT -- I purchased a Ryobi Leaf Blower/Vac from Home Depot for non-commercial use.
 After a few uses the motor became loose from the unit.
-I returned it to Home Depot who required that I pay a fee to return the Blower to a Ryobi Service Center for inspection.
-If the Unit was found to be defective It would be replaced or repaired and my "Service Fee" would be refunded.
+I returned it to Home Depot who required that I pay a fee to return the blower to a Ryobi Service Center for inspection.
+If the unit was found to be defective it would be replaced or repaired and my "Service Fee" would be refunded.
 The Service Center's report was that some debris had been found in the motor.
 They also stated that "I" had opened the motor which further voided the warranty.
-I explained if there was debris in the motor it would have been as the result of using the vacuum attachment, (wasn't that what it was for?).
+I explained if there was debris in the motor it would have been as the result of using the vacuum attachment (wasn't that what it was for?).

-I now drive past my local Home Depot to shop at a Lowes in another town for all of my major household projects.
+I now drive past my local Home Depot to shop at a Lowe's in another town for all of my major household projects.
 They won the battle and lost the customer.